jorgef/engineeringladders/README.md

 The **influence** axis can be seen as a *different dimension* since it is orthogonal and applies to all the other axes.

 Each axis has 5 different levels of performance.
-It is important to highlight that every level includes its previous one(s).
-For example, someone that *evangelizes* technology also *specializes* and *adopts*.
+It is important to highlight that every level includes the previous one(s).
+For example, someone that *evangelizes* technology, *specializes* and *adopts* it as well.

 Keep reading to better understand each level.